ibm-cloud-docs/bare-metal/network-options.md

 ## Port speed
 {: #network-port-speed}

-Select this option to choose the maximum operating speed of all network interfaces.
+Select either 100 Mbps, 1 Gbps, or 10 Gbps as the maximum operating speed of all network interfaces.

 If you selected **None** for port redundancy, you might see an option that includes the word **unbonded**.
 These options account for specific interactions between our default port bonding configurations and PXE booting.
 They are only relevant in older pods, such as **`sjc01.pod01`**, and **`wdc01.pod01`**.
 By default, all ports are configured into a redundant bond, even if not all ports are active; this allows for a seamless redundancy upgrade in the future.
 However, this default bonding can prevent PXE booting in some locations.
 The option causes ports to _not_ be configured within a bond by default, regardless of the number of active interfaces.
 Modern data centers do not have a conflict with PXE booting and our default bonding configuration.
 Avoid use of this feature unless instructed by IBM Sales or Support.